AyalaSprei/MyHadasim/README.md

 Hi:)
 Task 1:

-First after download run npm i --legacy-peer-dev this will ensure all dependency are intalled anyway
+First after download run npm i to install all the dependencies

 Run the server (CoronaClinic.sln)
 Run the client (ng s -o)